dtv42/YardControl/README.md

 1. Create (global) instances.
     1. Create the onboard led instance.
+    2. Create the application settings.
+    3. Create the input and output pins.
-    2. Create the actuator instance.
+    4. Create the actuator instance.
-    3. Instanciates the web server (on port 80).
+    5. Instanciates the web server (on port 80).
-    4. Instanciates the telnet server.
+    6. Instanciates the telnet server.
-    5. Create the commands instance.
+    7. Create the commands instance.
+    8. Instanciates the global timer.
 2. Run the setup() function.
    1. Start the Serial interface (USB).
    2. Initialize the LittleFS file system.
    3. Initialize the Settings (appsettings.json).
+   4. Initializes the GPIO outputs and inputs.
-   4. Initialize the actuator instance.
+   5. Initialize the actuator instance.
-   5. Connect to a wlan access point.
+   6. Connect to a wlan access point.
       1. If not successful create local AP.
       2. If local AP cannot be creates, stop.
-   6. Get UTC time using NTP.
+   7. Get UTC time using NTP.
-   7. Initialize the Commands.
-   8. Set up all commands (name, callback).
-   9. Setup the HTTP requests.
+   8. Setup the HTTP requests.
-   11. Setup the telnet callbacks.
-   12. Start the web server.
+   9. Start the web server.
+   10. Setup the telnet callbacks.
-   13. Start the telnet server.
+   11. Start the telnet server.
+   12. Initialize the global timer.
 3. Enter loop().
     1. Update Led.
-    2. Update Telnet.
-    3. Update Inputs.
+    2. Update Inputs.
-    3. Update Actuator.
+    3. Update Telnet.
     4. Update Http Server.

 ### Commands